Police Officer Trainee Fitness/Wellness Program Summary

 Prior to the Start of the Academy

-The Training Academy Staff strongly suggests that each trainee arrive at the academy in good physical condition.
-Although each trainee must pass a physical fitness test during the hiring process, the MNPD Training Division Trainee Operations Staff suggest each potential trainee should begin or continue a regimented physical training program.
-In order to meet the daily demands of physical training, each trainee should strive to, at a minimum, be able to complete the following upon entry into the Metropolitan Police Training Academy:
+The Training Academy Staff strongly suggests that each trainee arrive at the academy in great physical condition.
+The better physical shape the trainee is, the easier other aspects of training will be.
+Trainees should practice running long distance on asphalt and various terrain.
+Running on a treadmill is not the same and will not properly prepare you for this academy.
+In order to meet the daily demands of physical training, each trainee should be able to comfortably complete the following when they arrive at the Metropolitan Police Training Academy:

 - 30 consecutive correct push-ups